Harry Potter and the Goblet of Fire — J. K. Rowling

 From here, a story develops.
 If The Body in the Library falls short in not quite delivering on its premise, Uprooted is the exact opposite.
 Just when you think you’ve got a handle on what the substance of the story is going to be, it builds on that to become something greater.
 And it does this repeatedly.
 It keeps cranking up the stakes and making little turns to the left and right, generally keeping you off balance.

 I could criticise Uprooted.
 The actual writing is not the best, and often feels clunky.
-There is a sex scene that feels terribly misplaced, quite out of sympathy with the rest of the text, and explicit enough that it will rule out a lot of potential readers.
+There is a sex scene that’s terribly misplaced, quite out of sympathy with the rest of the text, and explicit enough that it will rule out a lot of potential young-adult readers.
 But I can forgive it these failings because the story is compelling and climactic and ultimately very satisfying.
 Everything makes sense in the end, and that is a rare quality in fantasy novels.

 Harry Potter and the Order of the Phoenix — J. K. Rowling